Yaazarai/PreCalc-Bresenhams/README.md

 # PreCalc-Bresenhams
 I call it PreCalc'd to Hell Bresenhams, or PCHB.
-The entire precalc factorization of the Bresenham's line algorithm... unfortunately slower.
+The entire precalc factorization of the Bresenham's line algorithm...
 This one is hard to explain...
 Lots of refactoring and pre-calc'ing.
 ```C++
 void pchb(int x1, int y1, int x2, int y2) {
     int dx = x2 - x1, dy = y2 - y1,